Molly Shannon has become one of Hollywood's most sought-after talents on television and the silver screen.

 In 2011, Abrams Books for Young Readers, an imprint of ABRAMS, released Molly's first children's picture book, Tilly the Trickster.
 The book tells the tale of Tilly, "a mischief maker of the best kind-one who learns her lesson but never lets the reader stop having fun."
 In 2010, Shannon made her Broadway debut replacing Tony Award winner Katie Finneran in the hit musical "Promises, Promises" alongside Sean Hayes and Kristin Chenoweth.

-Born in Shaker Heights, Ohio, Molly earned a BFA in drama from New York University's prestigious Tisch School of the Arts.
-She currently lives in California with her husband and two children.View Full Bio
+Molly was born in Shaker Heights, Ohio, to Mary Margaret "Peg" (Keating), a teacher, and James Francis Shannon, a sales manager.
+Molly earned a BFA in drama from New York University's prestigious Tisch School of the Arts.
+She lives in California with her husband and two children.View Full Bio